-Auto Accident Lawyer Serving the Hudson Valley, Long Island and New York Metro Area
+Auto Accident Lawyer Serving the Hudson Valley and Long Island

 Auto accidents have many causes, whether it is lack of experience, inclement weather, or simple negligence.
 Despite improving technology in today’s automobiles, the number of car accidents continues to rise.
 In 2009, according to the National Highway Traffic Safety Administration (NHTSA), there were 11 million car accidents nationwide.
 If you or a loved one was injured in a car accident, please call us.
 With over 40 years of combined experience, the personal injury attorneys at Ingber & Provost can help.